Rodneyse Bichotte Hermelyn: New York Assembly

 In 2012, Bichotte Hermelyn opted to take on longtime Assemblywoman Rhoda Jacobs, who despite fast-changing demographic shifts had won the 42nd District easily as a white, Jewish woman in an African-American, Caribbean community.
 Bichotte Hermelyn, who is of Haitian descent, challenged Jacobs in the Democratic primary, but lost to the incumbent 67% to 32%.

 The following cycle in 2014, Jacobs decided to retire, and Bichotte Hermelyn announced her campaign for the Assembly.
 In a four-way primary, Bichotte Hermelyn won the nomination with 48% of the vote.
 In the safely-Democratic seat, she went on to win the general election with over 90% of the vote.

 Bichotte Hermelyn was sworn into office on January 1, 2015, with New York City Mayor Bill de Blasio administering the oath of office.
 In the Assembly, she serves as Chair of the Subcommittee on Oversight of Minority and Women-Owned Business Enterprises (MWBEs).

 In 2023, Bichotte Hermelyn was appointed Majority Whip for the Democratic Caucus of the New York State Assembly.

+In December 2020, Governor Andrew Cuomo signed Assemblywoman Hermelyn's bill into a law called Jonah Bichotte Cowan's Law.
+This statewide law prevents hospital employees from turning away pregnant women with a history of health problems.

 Brooklyn Democratic Party

 In January 2020, Bichotte Hermelyn was chosen to succeed Frank Seddio as Brooklyn Democratic Party Chair, making her both the first woman and first African-American woman to lead a county party in New York City.

-In August 2022, a closed-door meeting of the Brooklyn Democratic Party Executive Committee voted to consolidate power in Bichotte Hermelyn's hands, where the Committee passed several rule changes meant to blunt the ability of the newly-elected County Committee reformist bloc to enact democratizing reforms.
+In August 2022, a closed-door meeting of the Brooklyn Democratic Party Executive Committee voted to consolidate power in her hands, where the Committee passed several rule changes meant to blunt the ability of the newly elected County Committee reformist bloc to enact democratizing reforms.